FintechAI

 The most iterative part was the information architecture.
 The solution was progressive disclosure across multiple levels: a summary view for the 5-second pulse check, tab-based deep dives for specific asset classes, and stock-level detail that exists but never competes with the overview.

-The input-heavy flows went through multiple rounds of restructuring — not to reduce fields, but to find the right way to group related inputs so each step felt focused rather than overwhelming.
+The input-heavy flows went through multiple rounds of restructuring based on user testing — not to reduce fields, but to find the right way to group related inputs so each step felt focused rather than overwhelming, even for users with limited financial literacy.

 User Flow Diagram